nikhilbhavikatti/nikhilbhavikatti.github.io/_posts/2024-11-08-blog-galaxy.md

 ### Experimental Setup

+To test this approach, the authors conducted an experiment focused on image denoising, where the goal was to train a Convolutional Neural Network (CNN) to recover clean galaxy images from noisy, blurred inputs.

 <figure>
   <img src="{{ site.baseurl }}/assets/images/10_experiment_setup.png" alt="">
   <figcaption>
   Experiment setup for evaluating the influence of mixing source and generated data on the denoising model.
 The real data is split into a testing set, validation set, and generated set.
 The generative models are trained on the training and validation sets.
 When training the denoising models, we randomly draw a sample from the training set with probability \(1 - \alpha\) and from the generated set with probability \(\alpha\).
 The best denoising model is selected based on its performance on the validation set.
 The model is then evaluated on the testing set with multiple augmentations to simulate a domain shift.
 </figcaption>
 </figure>

-To test this approach, the authors conducted an experiment focused on image denoising, where the goal was to train a Convolutional Neural Network (CNN) to recover clean galaxy images from noisy, blurred inputs.

-#### Data Preparation:
+#### Data Preparation
 - Original data: Real, high-resolution, and noiseless galaxy images sourced from the SKIRT dataset.
 - Generated data: Synthetic galaxy images created using StyleGAN, trained on the same SKIRT dataset.
 - Mock observations: Both real and generated images were degraded by adding the following distortions:
   - A Gaussian PSF with a standard deviation of 2.0 pixels, which simulates the blurring effect of telescope optics.
   - Gaussian noise with σ = 4.0 e⁻/pixel, mimicking real-world observational distortions.

-#### Training Strategy:
+#### Training Strategy
 The authors used a mixing factor (α) to control the proportion of real and generated data in the training set:
 - α = 0: Only real data was used.
 - α = 0.5: A 50-50 mix of real and generated data.